DarkStaar/DiasyChainArduino/README.md

 SPI Daisy Chain project

-Our project was to connect 3 Arduino Uno boards in SPI Daisy Chain.
+This project was to connect 3 Arduino Uno boards in SPI Daisy Chain.
 The principle on which this project works is our first Arduino is working as Master and other 2 Arduino's are Slaves.
 Master is always sending value of lowercase letters, from a-z, and upon reset turns both LEDs on.